-I have nearly 30 years of experience as a public relations practitioner counseling clients in the corporate, legal and political arenas.
-My expertise includes crisis and reputation management; corporate communications; corporate positioning and messaging; litigation support; and media and presentation coaching.
+I have 30 years of experience as a public relations practitioner counseling clients in the corporate, legal, and political arenas.
+My expertise includes crisis and reputation management; corporate communications; public affairs; corporate positioning and messaging; litigation support; and media and presentation coaching.

-I am currently Senior Vice President at crisis communications agency Red Banyan.
+I am currently an independent crisis management and strategic communications consultant.
+In the past 18 months, I have worked on more than 80 client engagements in the past 18 months, many of which involved existential threats to a business or reputation.
 I have led engagements in a variety of sectors including energy, industrials, professional services, financial services, health care, technology and non-profit.

-In addition to work, teaching, and being a father of four (including triplets), I also serve on the Board of Directors of Planned Parenthood of Pasadena and the San Gabriel Valley and I try to find time to improve my guitar playing when I can find it.
+In addition to work, teaching, and being a father of four (including triplets), I also serve on the Board of Directors of Planned Parenthood of Pasadena and the San Gabriel Valley, and I try to find time to improve my guitar playing when I can find it.